AntonioFasano/BloomR/README.md

 ----------------------------------------

 1. Download the latest [BloomR release](https://github.com/AntonioFasano/BloomR/releases/latest).
-2. Extract the zip file on your USB drive (or wherever).
+2. Run the _green_ installer: it will only extract the BloomR files on your chosen directory (perhaps on your USB drive), without further touching your system.
 3. Run "BloomR.exe" in the main folder.
 4. Log to Bloomberg service on the same PC (if you are not logged already).
 5. To get some data, type in the BloomR console: